Jane (Jenny) Luke was born in February 1823 in Newbottle, Durham.

 On her baptism record for 7th February 1823 in St Michael and All Angels, Houghton-le-Spring, the records say she is the daughter of George Luke, pitman and the late Mary Luke (Smith) of Newbottle, suggesting her mother Mary died in childbirth.

-George Luke (1781-1847) and Mary Smith (1801-1823) had three children together, but George married four times, having a total of nine children.
-So Jane had four different mother/stepmothers.
-The children and their birthplaces….
+George Luke (1781-1847) and Mary Smith (1801-1823) had three children together, but George married four times, having a total of ten children.
+So Jane had four different mother/stepmothers, and lots of step siblings –

 1. George Luke and Jane Bell married 9 Nov 1811 Chester le Street, Durham